About the path

 New Zealand's native giant centipede is common in St Johns Bush.
 It can easily be 20cm long and is a vicious predator, using its pincers to inject poison into insects, snails and worms.
 Be careful around rotting logs, leaves and other damp places as the centipedes can give you a nasty pinch if you get too close!

-Dogs are welcome on the path and must be kept on-leash.
+Dogs are welcome on the path but must be kept on-leash.